Skip to content

 Using WebSockets

+The WebSocket API can be used to interact with the Jellyfin WebSocket server.
 Get started by creating a new authenticated API instance using the createApi function in the Jellyfin class.

 kotlin